octo-technology/awscli-saml-sso/README.rst

 4. provide a ``saml`` profile in ``/home/.aws/credentials`` filled with temporary credentials

 You can see what is happening in the web browser by appending ``--show-browser`` (headless mode is not used)

+You can also use the browser to input username and passord by appending ``--use-browser`` (headless mode is not used)

 After a successfull run with identiy provider nickname `MyTenant`, you can run this to avoid any prompt other than MFA